-Creating a viable and well constructed Business Plan is essential for you to really get to grips with starting a new business.
+Business planning helps you creating a viable and well constructed Business Plan which is essential for you to really get to grips with starting a new business.

 This course is a detailed walk through business planning and how you can create an effective and powerful plan for yourself and for potential investors.
 However, the real strength of the business plan is to help you get your head around the complexities of your proposal and to see if it will make you enough money to live on!